The Batyrev-Manin conjecture for DM stacks: - and -invariants; the stacky Batyrev--Manin conjecture

 We also formulate a variant of Conjecture \ref{conj:general}, incorporating the following notions. \begin{defn} A subset $U\subset\cX\langle F\rangle$ is said to be \emph{cothin }if its complement $\cX\langle F\rangle\setminus U$ is thin.
 When a raised line bundle $(\cL,c)$ on $\cX$ is fixed, we say that an element of $\cX\langle F\rangle$ is \emph{secure }(resp.~\emph{strongly secure}) if it is not contained in any breaking thin subset (resp.~any weakly breaking thin subset) of $\cX\langle F\rangle$.
 We say that a subset of $\cX\langle F\rangle$ is \emph{secure }(resp.~\emph{strongly secure}) if it contains only secure (resp.~strongly secure) elements. \end{defn}

-The following is the second version of the Batyrev--Manin conjecture for DM stacks, which allows some freedom in the choice of the set of counted $F$-points. \begin{conjecture}[The stacky Batyrev--Manin conjecture II] Let $\cX$ be a nice stack over $F$.
+The following is the second version of the Batyrev--Manin conjecture for DM stacks, which allows some freedom in the choice of the set of counted $F$-points. \begin{conjecture}[The stacky Batyrev--Manin conjecture II] Let $\cX$ be a nice stack over $F$ whose coarse moduli space is geometrically rationally connected.
 Let $(\cL,c)$ be a raised line bundle which is big and adequate.
 Suppose that $\cX\langle F\rangle$ is Zariski dense.
 Let $U\subset\cX\langle F\rangle$ be a secure cothin subset.
 Then, there exists a constant $C>0$ such that

 \end{conjecture}

 \begin{rem}[Speculation on a formula for the leading constant $C$] In the situation of Conjecture \ref{conj:general-secure}, we speculate that if $U$ is also \emph{strongly} secure and if we use the height function $H_{\cL,c_{*}}$ for a strictly raised line bundle $(\cL,c_{*})$ given with an adelic metric on $\cL$, then the constant $C$ may admit an explicit expression similar to ones of Peyre \cite{peyre1995hauteurs} and Bhargava \cite{bhargava2007massformulae}.
 Note that there are nice stacks $\cX$ without any strongly secure $F$-point.
 See Remark \ref{rem:Wood-fairness} and Section \ref{prop:comprehensive} for related discussion in the case of zero-dimensional stacks. \end{rem}